 From the Sahel to the Horn of Africa, and from the North to the South, African countries are bearing the brunt of increasingly severe droughts and floods caused by climate change.

-Nearly 300 people have died in Kenya since March in floods caused by above-normal rainfall.
-More than 58,009 households were affected, impacting about 300,000 people and causing millions of dollars worth of damage.
+For example, nearly 300 people have died in Kenya since March in floods caused by above-normal rainfall.
+More than 58,000 households were affected, impacting about 300,000 people and causing millions of dollars’ worth of damage.

-With main stakeholders including the Tunisian Ministry of the Environment, the Tunis Stock Exchange, QNB, the University of Sfax, ISCAE Morocco, STB Finance, and AMEF Consulting, it aims to providing regular assessments of the progress of sustainable finance and the ecological transition in Africa to governments and civil society so that they are better prepared to deal with climate events.
+Major stakeholders include the Tunisian Ministry of the Environment, the Tunis Stock Exchange, QNB, the University of Sfax, ISCAE Morocco, STB Finance, and AMEF Consulting.
+The Observatory aims to provide regular assessments of the progress of sustainable finance and the ecological transition in Africa to governments and civil society so that they are better prepared to deal with climate events.

-“The goal is to set up an African CSR Council to adapt European directives on the environment and climate to the realities of African countries, promote the idea of a Climate Damage Awareness Fund for financing strategies against climate risks in Africa, and consider an action and solidarity plan for exchange and education on the ecological transition,” Dhafer Saïdane, professor at SKEMA Business School and president of the AFN, told African Business.
+Dhafer Saïdane is a professor at the SKEMA Business School site in Lille, France and president of the African Finance Network (AFN).
+He tells African Business that “The goal is to set up an African CSR [corporate social responsibility] Council to adapt European directives on the environment and climate to the realities of African countries, promote the idea of a Climate Damage Awareness Fund for financing strategies against climate risks in Africa, and consider an action and solidarity plan for exchange and education on the ecological transition.

-“The Observatory will monitor, and then propose ESG measurement tools and clarify ideas through the publication of policy documents, to provide stakeholders with information that will enable them to understand current developments in the field of sustainable finance fully.”
+“The Observatory will monitor, and then propose ESG [environmental, social, and governance] measurement tools and clarify ideas through the publication of policy documents, to provide stakeholders with information that will enable them to understand current developments in the field of sustainable finance fully.”

 A dearth of climate finance